jmcveigh/p5-komodo-tools/README.md

 - Clone git repository using appropriate tools
 - Install or upgrade Komodo Edit or Komodo IDE.
-- Open right panel then import folder titled "Perl"
+- Open right panel then import folder titled "tools/Perl"
+- Open Komodo Edit / Komodo IDE Templates folder and topy the contents of "templates/Perl" to the folder Komodo titles "My Templates"

 NOTES
 -----
 - Context of Catalyst Executable Tools is to have the my_project.psgi as the file with Komodo's current file focus.
 - Please, be patient as I provide augmentations.

 Made with ♥ by [Jason McVeigh](mailto:jmcveigh@outlook.com) of General Software Contracting